 The Alzheimer's Association Minnesota-North Dakota is led by dedicated individuals, all of whom contribute enormous amounts of time and energy to improving the lives of people with Alzheimer's and related dementias and their caregivers.
 View our Board of Directors list.

-Programs and Services In FY13, the Minnesota-North Dakota Chapter annually provides individuals with dementia, their care partners, community members and health care professionals with programs and services.
+Programs and Services The Alzheimer’s Association Minnesota-North Dakota Chapter annually provides individuals with dementia, their care partners, community members and health care professionals with education and support programs and services.
 In fiscal year 2014, participation in these programs was more than 38,600.

 Volunteers Our programs, services and events would not be possible without the commitment and generous support of our volunteers.
-In FY13, more than 600 volunteers provided more than 10,900 hours of service.
+In FY14, more than 600 people provided more than 10,000 hours of service towards our mission.